 LiDAR coverage of the site was accessed via the Environment Agency: the composite dataset coverage of the application site and flood alleviation area was available at 1m spatial resolution, and the Digital Terrain Model (DTM) LiDAR tiles were viewed using Arcmap in order to use hill-shade analysis to bring out the detail of potential archaeological features.
 Throughout the development area there was extensive evidence of modern ploughing and field drainage.
-Former field boundaries are apparent in the Ham Farm and Park Farm areas.
+Former field boundaries are apparent in the Lodden Lakes, Ham Farm and Park Farm areas.
 Potential ridge and furrow is visible in the field west of Lower Ham House, while a number of smaller parcels of post-medieval ridge and furrow were present in the north of the Park Farm area.
 Two possible terraces were visible in the Newhouse Farm area.
-A number of more distinctive earthworks were also observed in the proposed development area, including a small platform is also present in a field to the south of Lower Ham House.
+A number of more distinctive earthworks were also observed in the proposed development area.
+A polygonal mound is located in the Brickfields Business Park area, south of the former site of the brickworks.
+This is presumably modern, and may represent either a demolished building or a consolidated dump, in either case being modern in origin.
+A further set of irregular earthworks are located immediately to the south of St Mary the Virgin School.
+These are associated with a kink in an adjacent field boundary visible in the tithe map of 1841.
+This suggests that the earthworks, or at least the structures associated with the earthworks, are earlier in date.
+A small platform is also present in a field to the south of Lower Ham House.
 Finally, there are a series of irregular earthworks immediately north of Meadow Brook Farm on the south side of the proposed development.